-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

-Tuition: 3352 3352
+Tuition: 4302 4302

 In-district:

-In-state (out-of-district): 3352 3352
+In-state (out-of-district): 4302 4302

-Out-of-state: 11840 11840
+Out-of-state: 15194 15194

-NONRESIDENT ALIEN: Tuition: 12436 12436
+NONRESIDENT ALIEN: Tuition: 15194 15194

-REQUIRED FEES: 707 707
+REQUIRED FEES: 899 899

 ROOM AND BOARD:

-(on-campus) 4858 4858
+(on-campus) 5322 5322

-ROOM ONLY: 2200 2200
+ROOM ONLY: 2645 2645

-(on-campus) 2200 2200
+(on-campus) 2043 2043

-BOARD ONLY: 2658 2658
+BOARD ONLY: 2677 2677

-(on-campus meal plan) 2056 2038
+(on-campus meal plan) 2011 2077

-Comprehensive tuition and room and board fee (if your college cannot provide separat fees): e tuition and room and board Other: NonResident Alien expenses include \$596.00 in annual insurance fees.
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other: Non-Resident Aliens must also pay a mandatory insurance fee.

 G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum 19 maximum G3.
+Number of credits per term a student can take for the stated full-time tuition 12

+12 minimum 19 maximum

+No

+Yes

+G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes No

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:

-Some programs have additional costs.
+If tuition and fees vary by undergraduate instructional program, describe briefly: Some programs have additional costs.
 Contact the Admissions Office for more information.